Power to Persuade is a platform for discussion about social policy in Australia in a global context.

 Power to Persuade is a fresh voice in a world of elite academic journals and stuffy policy forums - a place where anyone can contribute to knowledge and debate around social policy.
 It’s a conversation open to all – policymakers, public servants, community sector workers, advocates, researchers and anyone else with a stake in public policy.

 We encourage you to share your experiences here of navigating the policy process and of social policy initiatives, programs and projects.
 We want to hear what works well in Australia and internationally; stories of unintended consequences; challenges you have faced or are facing in social policy; and things you’d like to see done differently.
 In capturing your voices and providing a platform for constructive and respectful debate, we hope Power to Persuade will influence social policy in future.

-The Power to Persuade is jointly directed by Dr Gemma Carey at the Centre for Social Service Research (UNSW Canberra) and The Women's Research, Advocacy and Policy (WRAP) Centre.
+Power to Persuade is jointly directed by Dr Sue Olney and Professor Helen Dickinson from the Public Service Research Group at UNSW Canberra, and The Women's Research, Advocacy and Policy (WRAP) Centre.

 It was founded in 2011 by Associate Professor Gemma Carey in partnership with Dr Kathy Landvogt (The Women's Research, Advocacy and Policy (WRAP) Centre at Good Shepherd).
 Gemma was co-director of Power to Persuade from its creation until January 2019 and maintains an advisory role.

 The Power to Persuade blog and Twitter account @PowertoPersuade are managed on a rotating weekly roster by a volunteer team of highly skilled and well-informed moderators drawn from Australian and international universities and the community sector, backed by a specialist team of experts.